zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 </Host>
 ```

-Edit /etc/default/tomcat7 (with "nano" for example), change the line with "JAVA_OPTS" to: JAVA_OPTS="-Djava.awt.headless=true -Xmx12G -Xss4096k"

-The 12G parameter indicates 12GB of heap memory, please adjust to your server (always keep a few hundred megabytes free for your OS and other apps).

 # Startup script

 To be able to starts/stop/restart tomcat7 you need an init.d script.
 You can find one [https://gist.github.com/baylisscg/942150 here].
 Copy this file to /etc/init.d/tomcat7 and give it execute permissions (chmod +x /etc/init.d/tomcat7).